shariq1989/cookbook/content/recipe/chicken_karahi.md

 I hope you enjoy the best chicken karahi recipe our family comes back to again and again.
 If you try it, be sure to let us know what you think!

-Other Pakistani and Indian recipes from The Jamil Ghar:
+Similar recipes from The Jamil Ghar:
 * [Aloo Qeema](https://www.jamilghar.com/recipe/aloo_qeema/)
 * [Bhuna Gosht](https://www.jamilghar.com/recipe/bhuna_gosht/)
 * [Channa Masala](https://www.jamilghar.com/recipe/chana_masala/)